-The World Competitiveness Yearbook by International Institute for Management Development uses 340 indicators to draw a picture of how nations and enterprises manage to achieve prosperity or profit.
-The WCY is the most indicator intensive report that measures competitiveness of countries.
-This year's report covers 63 countries, focusing on 4 factors– each of which has 5 sub-factors and a total of 340 indicators.
+The World Competitiveness Yearbook (WCY) published by the International Institute for Management Development uses 340 indicators to draw a picture of how nations and enterprises achieve prosperity or profit.
+The WCY is the most authoritative and intensive report to measure competitiveness of countries.
+This year's report covers 63 countries, focusing on four factors– each of which has five sub-factors and a total of 340 indicators.

-The Global Information Technology Report is published by the World Economic Forum.
-Published since 2001, the report aims to evaluate countries' preparedness for using and leveraging ICTs (for economic development) as well as evaluate their ability to exploit ICT services in such a way to project a path of social development and transformation by improving access to basic services, enhancing connectivity, and creating employment opportunities.
-This year's report measures 139 economies, across 53 indicators (split 51% hard data and 49% soft data) and centers around 4 main sub-indices.
+The World Economic Forum publishes the Global Information Technology Report.
+Published in 2001, the report evaluates countries' preparedness for using and leveraging ICTs (Information and Communications Technologies) for economic development as well as evaluate their ability to exploit ICT services to chart a course for social development and transformation by improving access to essential services, enhancing connectivity, and creating employment opportunities.
+This year's report measures 139 economies across 53 indicators (the ratio being 51% for complex data and 49% for soft data) and centres around four main sub-indices.

-The SDG Index & Dashboards is published by Bertelsmann Stiftung and Sustainable Development Solutions Network (SDSN).
-The report was first published in 2016 and this year's edition includes 111 indicators covering the 17 Sustainable Development Goals.
+Bertelsmann Stiftung and Sustainable Development Solutions Network (SDSN) publishes the SDG Index & Dashboards.
+The report was first published in 2016, and this year's edition includes 111 indicators covering the 17 Sustainable Development Goals.

-The E-government Survey is published by published biennially by the division of Public Administration and Development Management (DPADM) of the United Nation Department of Economic and Social Affairs (DESA).
+The E-government Survey is published biennially by the Public Administration and Development Management (DPADM) division of the United Nations Department of Economic and Social Affairs (DESA).
 It was first released in 2003.
-The report measures 193 countries across 3 components (Online Service, Telecommunication Infrastructure and Human Capital) using 10 indicators.
-The report provide decision makers a tool to identify their areas of strength and challenges in e-government and to guide e-government policies and strategies.
+Using ten indicators, the report measures 193 countries across three components (Online Service, Telecommunication Infrastructure and Human Capital).
+The report provides decision-makers with a tool to identify their areas of strength and challenges in e-government and guide e-government policies and strategies.

 The United Nations Development Programme (UNDP) publishes The Human Development Index.
-The index attempts to measure the human development across three dimensions: a long and healthy life, being knowledgeable and having a decent standard of living.
+The index attempts to evaluate human development across three dimensions: a long and healthy life, being knowledgeable, and having a decent standard of living.

-The reports ranks 188 countries using four quantitative indicators:
+The report rank 188 countries using four quantitative indicators:

-The ICT Development Index is one of the core features of the Measuring the Information Society report, which is published annually, since 2009, by International Telecommunication Union.
+The ICT Development Index is one of the core features of the Measuring the Information Society Report, published annually, since 2009, by the International Telecommunication Union.
 It captures the level of ICT developments in 176 economies worldwide.
-The report assesses the developments in ICTs between countries, through 3 sub-indexes (ICT Access, ICT Use and ICT Skill) that include 11 indicators.
+The report assesses the developments in ICTs between countries through three sub-indexes (ICT Access, ICT Use and ICT Skill) that include 11 indicators.

-The Federation aims to maintain its independence and sovereignty, safeguard its security and stability, defend its existence or the existence of its member emirates from any act of aggression, and protect the rights and responsibilities of the people of the Federation.
-It aims to work in close co-operation with each of the emirates for their common benefit in realizing these objectives and promoting their prosperity and progress in all fields to provide a better life for all citizens, ensuring mutual respect by each emirate for the independence and sovereignty of the other emirates in matters related to their internal affairs within the framework of the Constitution.
+The federation aims to maintain its independence and sovereignty, safeguard its security and stability, defend its existence or the existence of its member emirates from any act of aggression, and protect the rights and responsibilities of the people of the federation.
+Furthermore, it aims to work in close co-operation with each of the Emirates for their common benefit by realising these objectives and promoting their overall prosperity and progress.
+This provides a better life for all citizens, ensuring mutual respect by each Emirate for the independence and sovereignty of other Emirates in matters related to their internal affairs, within the framework of the Constitution.

-Each emirate of the UAE shall handle all authorities that are not assigned by the Constitution to the Federation.
-Moreover, each emirate shall contribute to building and protecting the Constitution as well as benefiting from its services.
-All member emirates of the Federation will strive to coordinate their legislatures in all areas to achieve standardization.
+Each Emirate of the UAE manages all the Authorities that the Constitution does not assign to the Federation.
+Moreover, each Emirate contributes to building and protecting the Constitution and benefiting from its services.
+All member Emirates of the federation coordinate their legislatures comprehensively to achieve standardisation.